 25 July 2020

-Equity dilution for a startup: the start-up ecosystem is heavily reliant on wealth creation and value generation.
-With such importance on the valuation component, stakeholders are continuously looking for varied structures to define the equity distribution of the Company.
+The startup ecosystem is heavily reliant on wealth creation, and stakeholders are continuously looking for varied structures to define the equity distribution of the company.
 Founders are often caught up in the tug of war between balancing costs and distributing equity of their companies.
-Although there are no fixed principles on which these distributions are done, the industry practice defines certain structures on a broad level that are followed by Founders for such equity distribution.
+Although there are no fixed principles, diluting their equity stake is a concern for every founder because they are building their next unicorn in the making, and they are rightful to grow with the company.

 Now have a look at the figures in below table to understand this quickly: